Hans Memling: Life and works

 The oldest allusions to pictures connected to Memling point to his relations with the Burgundian court, which was held in Brussels.
 The inventories of Margaret of Austria, drawn up in 1524, allude to a triptych of the God of Pity by Rogier van der Weyden, of which the wings containing angels were painted by "Master Hans".

 Memling's painting of John the Baptist (c.
-1470) is in the gallery of Munich.
+1470) is in the Munich Alte Pinakothek.
 He painted the Last Judgment in Gdańsk.

 Memling's portraits, in particular, were popular in Italy.
 According to Paula Nuttall, Memling's distinctive contribution to portraiture was his use of landscape backgrounds, characterized by "a balanced counterpoint between top and bottom, foreground and background: the head offset by the neutral expanse of sky, and the neutral area of the shoulders enlivened by the landscape detail beyond".
 Memling's portrait style influenced the work of numerous late-15th-century Italian painters, and is evident in works such as Raphael's Portraits of Agnolo and Maddalena Doni.
 Purchasers of his paintings include Cardinal Grimani and Cardinal Bembo at Venice, and the heads of the House of Medici at Florence.